 - Camping options at the Gorge range from $60-$800 per vehicle.
 Prices are lower for campsites without a tent and limited amenities (portable toilet, pay shower) and higher for sites with all-inclusive or “glamping” options (tent or cottage plus upgraded amenities such as flushing toilets, free hot showers, lockers, and linens, etc.).
 Not all options are available for every event.
 Some options are very limited and sell out well in advance.

 Why it’s worth a splurge: It’s one of the best outdoor concert venues in the country–some say in the world.
 Where to go instead: Get a concert ticket for a headliner show at the Washington State Fair in Puyallup.
 Even if it’s close to the price of a winery concert, a Puyallup fair concert ticket includes entrance all day at the State Fair–so it’s really two events in one.
 And the drive home isn’t nearly as far, so you avoid the overnight costs.

 PAX West gaming convention

 Why it’s worth a splurge: Like Emerald City Comic Con, PAX West is a fascinating microcosm of pop culture, even if you aren’t into games.
-Where to go instead: museums in the Puget Sound region where you can explore gaming and related technology are the Microsoft Visitor Center, Living Computers museum + labs, Museum of History & Industry (MOHAI), and Museum of Pop Culture (MoPOP).
+Where to go instead: museums in the Puget Sound region where you can explore gaming and related technology are the Microsoft Visitor Center, Museum of History & Industry (MOHAI), and Museum of Pop Culture (MoPOP).
 The Microsoft Center is always free.
-Living Computers and MOHAI are free every first Thursday.
+MOHAI is free every first Thursday.

 Seafair Weekend Blue Angels Air Show & Hydroplane Races